-Glossier Is Opening a New Shop In Georgetown - Washingtonian
+Glossier Is Opening a New Shop in Georgetown - Washingtonian

 Global beauty brand Glossier is opening its newest retail store in Georgetown this summer.
 The shop, which will be located at 3065 M St., NW, is the latest in a series of brick-and-mortar openings for the brand after it was forced to close its previous locations because of the pandemic.

-“Glossier is excited to open its first-ever permanent storefront in DC, which will be the brand’s fourth permanent location after recent store openings in Miami, London, and Los Angeles.
-Immersive, in-person retail has always been one of Glossier’s favorite ways to bring the brand to life and connect to local communities,” the company said in a statement.
+DC will join Miami, London, Los Angeles, and Seattle as the fifth city to house a permanent store for the company.

-Glossier’s permanent locations, along with its pop-ups in cities throughout the country—and internationally in London and Toronto—have become known for their trendy aesthetics and Instagrammable features.
+Glossier has long enjoyed using in-person retail as an additional way to connect with shoppers, tailoring its stores to the communities in which they are located.
+Its permanent locations, along with its pop-ups in cities throughout the country—and internationally in London and Toronto—have become known for their trendy aesthetics and Instagrammable features.

 Popular for gearing its products toward the needs and wants of real buyers, the beauty-blog-turned-billion-dollar-brand started out as website Into The Gloss, where readers are given a look into the products and daily routines used by those who inspire them.
 It birthed Glossier in 2014, which has since become a major player in the beauty world, and brought such favorites like Boy Brow, Cloud Paint, and Glossier You perfume.